 beacting = a harmonious merging of being and acting in a performance

-We suggest that this new term needs to be introduced to help a performer to understand and, therefore, to increase the chances of achieving the magical state of "being" or "living" on stage.
-The confusion might have been that the desired state is not really the state of "being": the characters and performers are, by definition, different entities.
-At the same time, the desired state is not "acting" either: it goes beyond the craft of acting.
+Anton Korenev suggests that a new term needs to be introduced to help a performer to understand and, therefore, to increase the chances of achieving the magical state of "living" on stage.
+The desired state is not really the state of "being": the characters and performers are, by definition, different human beings.
+At the same time, the desired state is not "acting" either: it goes far beyond the "craft" of acting.
 The new term—beacting—would help a performer to consciously separate these two realities and, at the same time, to acknowledge their harmonious merging in a performance.

-Upcoming Workshops
+Upcoming Classes and Workshops

 Please fill out the form below to start your registration: